sthk206/CodeCompass/README.md

 Tool calls for large codebases can return 3-5K tokens per call.
 The Ollama context window is set to 16,384 tokens (vs. default 4,096) to prevent the model from losing the system prompt and conversation history when processing large tool results.

 I explored several token-management strategies, including tool-output compression and sliding-window truncation of older messages.
 In practice, these approaches added complexity and made token usage harder to reason about during development.
 Expanding Ollama’s context window to 16K tokens proved to be a simpler and more reliable solution, handling large codebases effectively without additional logic.
-The compression and windowing code remains in the codebase but is disabled by default.
+The compression and windowing code remains in the codebase but is disabled by default, as long-term memory isn’t a critical feature for our use case at the moment (onboarding users typically ask 3–4 related questions in sequence before moving on).
 We rely on Ollama’s built-in truncation behavior, which retains the system prompt and the most recent assistant message when the context window is exceeded.
+I plan to revisit these strategies in the future as long-term memory becomes more relevant.

 For debugging, the `DebugChatOllama` wrapper tracks token usage across calls: